rnzsgh/fargate-workshop/content/prerequisites/account.md

 ---

 {{% notice warning %}}
 Your account must have the ability to create new IAM roles and scope other IAM permissions.
+For new accounts, this is not an issue.
+Primarily, for security reasons corporate/work accounts may have restrictions related to IAM attached to an account.
 {{% /notice %}}

 1. If you don't already have an AWS account with Administrator access: [create one now by clicking here](https://aws.amazon.com/getting-started/)

-1. Once you have an AWS account, ensure you are following the remaining workshop steps as an IAM user with administrator access to the AWS account:
+1. After you have created an AWS account, follow the steps below to create an IAM user with administrative access to this account.
 [Create a new IAM user to use for the workshop](https://console.aws.amazon.com/iam/home?#/users$new)

 1. Enter the user details: